Richard Harris (American football): College career

 Initially just 214 pounds when he reported to college, Harris played for head coach Eddie Robinson and his Grambling Tigers, filling out to become a 6'3", 265-pound defensive lineman.
 Robinson enthusiastically remembered:

 "He impressed us with his size and speed and quickness the first time we saw him.
 He could outrun most of our backs.
 Sometimes he'd get so worked up it was 'damn the torpedoes and full speed ahead' with him.
 We found out he has a temper.
 He is mean as hell."

-Harris was the star of a deep and talented 20-member senior class in 1970 which included several NFL prospects, including lineman Charles Roundtree and guard Solomon Freelon.
+Harris was the star of a 20-member senior class in 1970 which included several NFL prospects, including lineman Charles Roundtree and guard Solomon Freelon.

 A preseason All-American candidate in 1970, Harris was hobbled in October of his senior season by an ankle injury which sidelined him for two games.
 Despite the slow start, by December Harris had begun to assert himself as a prescient and powerful defensive stopper.
 The Grambling defensive captain was one of three Grambling players named to The Sporting News 1970 All-America team, joined on this elite roster by defensive end Scott Lewis and wide receiver Frank Lewis.
 Harris was also named to the 1970 AP Little All-American team and was tapped for the Senior Bowl.
 He also played in the Blue-Gray Game and the Coaches' All-American Game.